 If you were inspired and had a customized game plan, would more of your potential be realized?

-The truth is that managing life as a gifted, ADD or highly creative neurodiverse person is not just about "executive control" functioning.
-It is a performance development and facilitation challenge.
+This is a question that performance coaches help clients think through and strategize every day.
+The truth is that managing life as a gifted, ADD or highly creative neurodiverse person is a performance development and facilitation challenge.

 It's never enough to just decide to do something.